gear-foundation/gear-wiki/docs/examples/game-of-chance.md

 For a more detailed technical description, see its [documentation on the dApps documentation portal](https://dapps.gear.rs/game_of_chance) and [the source code section](#source-code).
 :::

-During an initialization, the game administrator is assigned.
-It has the rights to start a new game round and pick a winner after the end of each one.
-Other actors can participate in a round if they have enough fungible tokens or the native value, they're used to collect prize funds.
-After the end of the players entry stage, the administrator should execute the action for picking a winner, and this smart contract does it randomly and then sends prize funds to the winner.
+During initialization, the game administrator is assigned.
+The administrator has the rights to start a new game round and select a winner after the end of each one.
+Other actors can participate in a round if they have enough fungible tokens or the native value they use to contribute to the prize funds.
+After the players' entry stage ends, the administrator should execute the action to select a winner.
+This smart contract randomly selects the winner and then sends the prize funds to them.

 ## Interface